axioTake/laravel-roles/readme.md

 You can change connection for models, slug separator, models path and there is also a handy pretend feature.
 Have a look at config file for more information.

 ## More Information
-For more information, please have a look at [HasRoleAndPermission](https://github.com/jeremykenedy/laravel-roles/blob/master/src/Contracts/HasRoleAndPermission.php) contract.
+For more information, please have a look at [HasRoleAndPermission](https://github.com/axioTake/laravel-roles/blob/master/src/Contracts/HasRoleAndPermission.php) contract.

 ## Credit Note
-This package is an adaptation of [romanbican/roles](https://github.com/romanbican/roles) and [ultraware/roles](https://github.com/ultraware/roles/).
+This package is a fork of [jeremykenedy/laravel-roles](https://github.com/jeremykenedy/laravel-roles).

 ## Opening an Issue
 Before opening an issue there are a couple of considerations:
-* If you did not **star this repo** *I will close your issue immediatly without consideration.* **My time is valuable**.
 * **Read the instructions** and make sure all steps were *followed correctly*.
 * **Check** that the issue is not *specific to your development environment* setup.
 * **Provide** *duplication steps*.